plone/volto/docs/source/configuration/environmentvariables.md

 You can use the `ADDONS` environment variable to enable and configure add-ons in your project.
 They sum up to the ones set fixed in `package.json` or programatically in `volto.config.js`.
 You can specify released (published) packages (installed previously in your environment, and present already in `node_modules`), or `packages` folder local to your project (not in development, but optional, for example, Volto's testing packages).
-It can be used for temporarily add an add-on to your build, for testing purposes.
-Also it can be used for enabling a temporary feature or set of customizations.
+It can be used to temporarily add an add-on to your build for testing purposes.
+It can also be used to temporarily enable a feature or a set of customizations.

 ```bash
 $ ADDONS=test-addon,test-addon2 yarn start